adobe/project-helix.io/doc/general/troubleshooting.md

 ### Check the Payload in the Browser

-While running `hlx up`, you can add `?debug=true` to any URL to see the current content of the `context` pipeline payload in your browser's dev tools.
+While running `hlx up`, you can add `?debug=true` to any URL to see the current content of the `context` pipeline payload in your browser's JavaScript Console.
 It is useful when writing HTL to remember the exact object structure of all properties that are available in the `context`.

 ### Check in Pipeline Payload